 - Facial dysmorphisms

 - Malformation of the toes, hands and fingers.

 Mental and motor skills of children suffering from this disorder are usually slow.
 Their ability to perceive, process and act on information is significantly retarded.
 Slow emotional and physical reactions such as speech impairment or the ability to empathize are visible.
 The general IQ and EQ are significantly low.

 Ultrasounds (US) during pregnancy may reveal the presence of cerebral abnormality in fetuses.
-Genetic testing may compliment US if the disease-causing mutation in the previous affected child is known (see below for lissencephaly genes).
+Genetic testing may complement US if the disease-causing mutation in the previously affected child is known (see below for lissencephaly genes).

 Familiarity with the normal ultrasonographic (US) and MRI appearances of the fetal cerebral cortex at different stages of gestation is required for the early successful detection of abnormal sulcal development.
 This means that the possibility of detecting fetal lissencephaly as soon as possible is strongly operator-dependent.